Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Origin of the vortex-driven modes

 Note that, according to \citet{Pap1989}, in barotropic disks, such as the globally isothermal disk considered in this work, exponentially growing modes of the RWI require the {\it minima} of the vortensity profile to exist in the disk.
 However, a smooth drop in $\Sigma$ in a Keplerian disk would give rise to a {\it maximum} of $\zeta(r)$, which should be stable according to \citet{Pap1989}.
 Nevertheless, in many of our simulations we also find the minima of $\zeta(r)$ to emerge quite naturally.
 Fig. \ref{fig:vort-profiles} shows that at different moments of time $\M=9,12,15$ runs exhibit $\zeta(r)$ profiles with (multiple) local minima, which would give rise to RWI.
 Interestingly, the profile of $\zeta(r)$ in $\M=6$ run tends to show only a single broad maximum and no minima, see Fig. \ref{fig:vort-profiles}d.
 This is consistent with the lack of the near-BL vortices in the low-$\M$ runs, see \S \ref{sect:vortex} and Fig. \ref{fig:M06.HR.r.a}.

-At the same time, it should be remembered that derivation of the RWI excitation criterion in \citet{Pap1989} was based on certain simplifying assumptions: static, axisymmetric background vortensity profile, infinitesimal perturbations, etc. In real near-BL region, we see that $\zeta(r)$ is generally non-axisymmetric, rapidly changes in time, and is being constantly perturbed by the acoustic waves, which are at least mildly nonlinear.
+At the same time, it should be remembered that derivation of the RWI excitation criterion in \citet{Pap1989} was based on many simplifying assumptions: static, axisymmetric background vortensity profile, infinitesimal perturbations, etc. In real near-BL region, we see that $\zeta(r)$ is generally non-axisymmetric, rapidly changes in time, and is being constantly perturbed by the acoustic waves, which are at least mildly nonlinear.
 For these reasons the RWI criterion formulated in \citet{Pap1989} may not be directly applicable for interpreting the results of our simulations, even if it seems to work qualitatively.
+We leave the detailed exploration of the properties of RWI modes in our simulations --- growth rates, pattern speeds, etc. --- to future work.